jamby77/cppstuff/readme.md

         1. Include sender/recipient names, coins transferred
         2. Include total number of transactions resulting from order and total amount in real money
 2. Sell
-    1. Callculate available coins per wallet_id and if less than amount, exit execution with error "No sufficient funds to sell"
+    1. Calculate available coins per wallet_id and if less than amount, exit execution with error "No sufficient funds to sell"
         a. available coins are result of all transactions for the wallet from transactions.dat
     2. Check orders.dat for BUY orders
         a. while there are BUY orders, fulfill them until the SELL amount in current order is greater than 0